-As an individual you possess all kinds of habits, hobbies, and personal approaches to social interaction.
-Topics and range from social justice beliefs to furniture arrangement preferences.
+As an individual, you possess all kinds of habits, hobbies, and personal approaches to social interaction.
+Topics range from social justice beliefs to furniture arrangement preferences.
 Put another way, when your roommate looks back at the housing experience, what information would serve as a defining explanation of your relationship?
 It would be useful to include aspects of student life/culture/traditions that you would like to experience together or that would contribute to your dynamic.

 What matters to you, and why?
 (100 to 250 words)

 Admissions readers want to know who YOU are and learn what authentically matters to you.
-This topic should be demonstrated through your extracurriculars and theme, shown that it matters to you through your commitment and hard work.
+This topic should be demonstrated through your extracurriculars and theme, showing that it matters to you through your commitment and hard work.
 This is the perfect place for an explanation of your passions to surface alongside a concrete supporting example that situates the reader in context.

 Good luck with your college applications!